tpanati/DollarBot/README.md

 This option helps you to go back and correct/update the missing details

 <p align="center"><img width="700" src="./docs/workflows/menu_discord.gif"></p>
-1.It will give you the list of your expenses you wish to edit
-2.It will let you change the specific field based on your requirements like amount/date/category 3.It can be invoked by using `/edit` command.
+1.It will give you the list of your expenses you wish to edit <br> 2.It will let you change the specific field based on your requirements like amount/date/category <br> 3.It can be invoked by using `/edit` command.

 ### Budget
 This option is to set/update/delete the budget.

 <p align="center"><img width="700" src="./docs/workflows/menu_discord.gif"></p>
-1.The Add/update category is to set the new budget or update the existing budget
+1.The Add/update category is to set the new budget or update the existing budget <br>
-2.The view category gives the detail if budget is exceeding or in limit with the difference amount
+2.The view category gives the detail if budget is exceeding or in limit with the difference amount  <br>
-3.The delete category allows to delete the budget and start afresh!
-4.It can be invoked by using `/budget` command.
+3.The delete category allows to delete the budget and start afresh! <br> 4.It can be invoked by using `/budget` command.

 ### SendEmail